Stress is unfortunately something in life that we cannot avoid. The best way to handle stress is not to avoid it, but to tackle it head-on.

 8 top ways to cope with high levels of stress.

 If you don’t treat stress then it can lead to serious mental and physical problems.
-These tips will help you cope with high level of stress
+These mental health tips will help you cope with a high level of stress

 1Take physical exercise

 When it comes to exercise, you don’t need to power lift or train for a marathon.
 A short amount of exercise can reap huge benefits.

 Just by standing up and having a stretch or talking a short brisk walk can help alleviate stress.
 By getting your blood moving your body will release endorphin which helps improve your mood.

 Mindfulness has become a popular idea in modern psychotherapy.
 Mindfulness is a mental state that is achieved by focusing your attention on the present moment, acknowledging your feelings, thoughts and bodily sensations.

 If you find it hard practicing mindfulness on your own, then perhaps consider forming a group that’s dedicated to achieve the same purpose.

 There are some things you can do in the evening to help get a better night’s sleep.
 Try turning down the lights or switching the TV off earlier.

 Basically, give yourself time to relax before you go to bed.
 A restful night’s sleep is probably one of the best ways to cope with strong feelings of stress and should not be underestimated.

 Controlling your breath is one of the most tried and tested ways to help your mind and body relax.
 The trick is to breathe in and out slowly and deeply.